Trade Forex Trading

 To buy EURJPY you first buy EURUSD & then buy USDJPY.

-This means to buy EURJPY you'll have traded two other major forex pairs.
-This is why the major pairs have large turnover volumes because all minors will involve these two majors.
+This means to buy EURJPY you'll have traded and transacted 2 other major forex pairs.
+This is why the major pairs have large turnover volumes because all minor currency pairs will involve these 2 majors.

 This is because in the market you can't sell or buy the EUR directly for the JPY you have to convert EUR in to USD then using the USD you have to buy JPY.
-This is why these are called crosses because of the cross transactions using USD.
-This also is why USD takes up 85% of all transactions, because it's the base currency of all exchange transactions.
+This is why these are called currency crosses due to and because of the cross trading transactions using USD.
+This also is why USD takes up 85% of all trade transactions, because it's the base currency of all exchange transactions.

 To buy GBPJPY you first buy GBPUSD & then buy USDJPY

-This also is why the spread of these crosses is higher than that of the major pairs, because you will be transacting two transactions simultaneously when buying or selling these crosses.
+This also is why the spread of these crosses is higher than that of the major currency pairs, because you'll be trading/transacting 2 transactions simultaneously when buying or selling these crosses.

 Get More Topics: